dave-nachman/objecto/README.md

 My goal for this project was to learn more about Smalltalk through implementing it, as well as practice writing an intepreter in Clojure(script).

-Along with the interpreter is a simple web app REPL.
+Along with the interpreter is a [hosted web REPL](https://still-brushlands-69617.herokuapp.com/), to allow people to easily try out the language.

 ## Approach